zentralopensource/zentral/docs/configuration/azure_ad_saml.md

 You can check if everything is working using the 🕶 button in the Zentral realm detail page.
 It will trigger an authentication with the IdP and display the claims Zentral receives with their mappings.

-To make the login button visible for SSO at the Zentral login, reload the zentral_web_app service using `sudo systemctl reload zentral_web_app.service` while connected to the Zentral instance via SSH.

 ## Optional: Group mappings

 You can map some Azure AD claim/value pairs to Zentral groups, see details [here](https://learn.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-fed-group-claims)